syncfusion-content/windowsforms-docs/WindowsForms/ButtonAdv/ButtonAdvAppearnce.md

-> Note: The ButtonTypes are only provided for ease of use and do not in any way change the functionality of the buttons.
+N> The ButtonTypes are only provided for ease of use and do not in any way change the functionality of the buttons.

 Example - A sample image which uses most of the button types in a single application is as follows.
 User will have to add respective functionalities for each button type.